SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ~~~
 {: .bash}

 This is actually a bash script file containing all the commands that will be run.
 Lines beginning with a `#` are comments which bash will ignore.
 However lines that begin `#SBATCH` are instructions for the `sbatch` program.
 The first of these (`#SBATCH --job-name=hostname`) tells sbatch the name of the job, in this case we will call the job hostname.
 The `--output` line tells sbatch where output from the program should be sent, the `%J` in its name means the job number.
 The same applies for the `--error` line, except here it is for error messages that the program might generate, in most cases this file will be blank.
 The `--time` line limits how long the job can run for, this is specified in days, hours and minutes.
-The `--mem-per-cpu` tells Slurm how much memory to allow the job to use on each CPU it runs on, if the job exceeds this limit Slurm will automatically stop it.
-You can set this to zero for no limits.
-However by putting in a sensible number you can help allow other jobs to run on the same node.
 The final line specifies the actual commands which will be executed, in this case its the `hostname` command which will tell us the name of the compute node which ran our job.

 Lets go ahead and submit this job with the `sbatch` command.

 ~~~
-[s.jane.doe@sl1 ~]$ sbatch batchjob.sh
+[jane@master ~]$ sbatch batchjob.sh
 ~~~
 {: .bash}